-8-10 Center tail board 1 (a) over the template with the marked inside face showing out, bottom end flush on the template, and clamp.
-From the other side of the frame, slide the side stop (b) to touch the tail board (c) and tighten with the hex driver.
+8-10 Center tail board 1 over the template, with board edge (A) in the first opening at the right hand end of the template, with the marked inside face showing out, bottom end flush on the template, and clamp.
+From the other side of the frame, slide the side stop (B) to touch the tail board (C) and tighten with the hex driver.